nnguyen259/ColdSteel3Tools/README.md

 ## Randomizer

-### Magic
+### Enemy

-(Guess characters can be optionally excluded from the randomizer)
+Randomize enemies' base stat, stat growth, elemental/status/unbalance efficacy with the option to keep the enemies' original pretrify and deathblow efficacy.

-Randomize things in the magic table of the game, which includes:
+Low roll chance will make sure that some efficacy stay low so enemies aren't weak to everything.

-- **Crafts**: Randomize the craft set of every playable character, excluding Rean's Spirit Unification.
-Juna will have two craft sets, one for each of her form.
+### Stat, Craft, Orbment Line and Model

-- **S-Crafts**: Randomize the S-Craft for every playable character.
+(Guest characters can be optionally excluded from the randomizer)

-- **Brave Orders**: Randomize the Brave Orders for every playable character.
+Randomize Base Stat, Stat Growth, Base EP, EP Growth, Orbment Line, Craft, S-Craft, Brave Order and Character Model for all playable characters.

 ## Releases